DVaughan/DVaughan.github.io/_posts/2018-03-20-Adding-Authentication-to-UWP-Apps.md

 **Figure 5.** The authentication blade for an Azure Functions application.

 Before we configure the Microsoft settings on the authentication blade, you need to enter an 'Allowed External Redirect URL'.
 This is one of the steps that if you forget it, you'll be pulling your hair out.
 The value for this URL must be unique, and must use a custom protocol scheme of your invention.
 Rather than `https://` or `http://` it must be something that you can tell your UWP app to listen out for and to handle.
 So, make it unique and copy and paste it somewhere.
 You'll be entering that into your UWP's properties in a moment.
-Please note you only need the protocol scheme and not the whole URL. the `://easyauth.callback` segment is appended to the protocol scheme by the `MobileServiceClient` object that you see later in this article.
+Please note you only need the protocol scheme and not the whole URL. the `://easyauth.callback` segment is appended to the protocol by the `MobileServiceClient` object that you see later in this article.

 Click on the Microsoft row on the authentication blade.
 You're presented with a place to enter the ID of the UWP app and its secret code.
 The ID should resemble: `0000000012345678` and the secret should look something like: `aBCde15Fg3hijKLra8SIuSGwjt5Ba+J+`